powerjg/learning_gem5/part2/simplecache.rst

 Namely, a latency for cache accesses and the size of the cache.
 :ref:`parameters-chapter` goes into more detail about these kinds of SimObject parameters.

-Next, we include a ``System`` parameter, which is a pointer to the main system this cache is connected tol.
+Next, we include a ``System`` parameter, which is a pointer to the main system this cache is connected to.
 This is needed so we can get the cache block size from the system object when we are initializing the cache.
 To reference the system object this cache is connected to, we use a special *proxy parameter*.
 In this case, we use ``Parent.any``.